Minnesota's Family Law Blog

 Generally, the Petitioner in the divorce gets to pick the county.
 This is not always true, as it’s possible to argue over what is called “Venue”, that is the actual location of the divorce.
 If for some reason it makes more sense to have the divorce in one county over other it’s possible to argue the venue is inconvenient.
 This is fairly rare, but it is possible.

-This is probably the best question to ask.
-Does it matter if you live in similar counties such as Nicollet or Brown county?
-The short answer is probably not.
-It’s a matter of control and of convenience to pick the county to have your divorce in.
-Some people might tell you it’s important because you get to pick which Judge will hear the case, but as my last post describes that’s not necessarily true.
-Talk to your lawyer, see what he or she thinks about it.
+Some people might tell you it’s important because you get to pick which Judge will hear the case, but as my last post describes, that’s only sometimes true.
+Talk to your lawyer and see what he or she thinks about it.
 Don’t be afraid to ask questions about your case.

 Share this article